someengineering/fixinventory/README.md

 ## CLI
-Cloudkeeper comes with a simple CLI.
+Cloudkeeper comes with a built-in CLI.
 Initially only used for debugging the internal data structures it can now also be used to perform simple searches and mark resources for cleanup.
 Entering `help` will give a list of all commands. `help <command>` will provide additional help for that command.
 Commands can be piped into one another using "`|`".
 Multiple commands can be run after one another using "`;`".
 If you need to use the pipe or semicolon characters in your commands make sure to escape them using a backslash "`\`" character.
 Internally commands take in and output Iterables often consisting of the Cloud resources.
 Commands can match any attribute of those resources.
 So for instance if an AWS EBS volume has an attribute `volume_size` then you could query all EBS volumes larger than 100GB using: `match resource_type = aws_ec2_volume | match volume_size > 100`.